spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 - All Edge devices in your cluster must have at least 4 CPUs and 8 GB of RAM.

+  - For single-node clusters, your Edge host must have at least 6 GB of

-- At least 160 GB of persistent storage volume for the cluster.
+- At least 300 GB of persistent storage volume for the cluster.
 The actual volume required depends on the size of the images used by your cluster.

 - A Container Storage Interface (CSI) pack is required in your cluster profile.

+- In the YAML file for the Kubernetes layer of your cluster, ensure that `AlwaysPullImages` is not in the list `enable-admission-plugins`.

 ### Parameters